SaraKim-sy/javascript-challenge/README.md

 * Used a date form in the HTML document and wrote JavaScript code that listens for events and searches through the `date/time` column to find rows that match user input.

+* 'No Data Found' message will appear when there is no data found for the search criteria

 ### Level 2: Multiple Search Categories

 * You can find it in the UFO-level-2 folder.